[First published August, 2003]

 Why everything can’t be discoverable

-Imagine a car where every UI element was the same size, putting the steering and dozens of other equally sized controls for the stereo and air conditioning in a random order across the entire dashboard.
+Imagine a car where every UI element was the same size.
+Replace the steering wheel and instead have dozens of other equally sized controls for the stereo, air conditioning, and everything else in a random order across the entire dashboard.
 Although the stereo and air conditioning might be easier to discover, the overall tradeoff is a disaster.
-Since the steering wheel is used ever time a user drives, and is used in every moment while they are driving, it deserves the greatest real estate and convenience possible, even if it’s at the expense of the discoverability and convenience of nearly every other feature in the car (of course the windshield is the largest UI element in the car, and is nearly infinitely discoverable).
+Since the steering wheel is used every time a user drives, and is used in every moment while they are driving, it deserves the greatest real estate and convenience possible, even if it’s at the expense of the discoverability and convenience of nearly every other feature in the car (of course the windshield is the largest UI element in the car, and is nearly infinitely discoverable).

 Everyone is glad the steering wheel in their automobile is easier to discover than the defroster button or glove box (oddly named since no one puts gloves there anymore).
 They expect that whoever designed the automobile, or web site, is making good basic choices in their interest, so that they don’t have to think too much about how to find the most frequently used interfaces in the car.
 In part, that’s what they’re paying for.